-1. Anthracnose (when first leaves are exposed $\frac{1}{4}$ to $\frac{3}{4}$ inch)

-2. Anthracnose (when a few leaves have unfolded)
+- 1. Anthracnose (when first leaves are exposed 1⁄4 to 3⁄4 inch) - 2.
+Anthracnose (when a few leaves have unfolded)

 Rate/100 gallons Rate/acre Rate/100 gallons Rate/acre 1.
-LIME SULFUR 10 gallons 20 gallons No insecticides recommended in this spray.
-2. LIME SULFUR 5 gallons 10 gallons CAUTION: If unable to app tive spray for Anthracnose, gallons per 100 when a few h a LIME-SULFUR spray at 5 will give effective control.
-There is a greater rish SULFUR burn, however, by spraying at this later
+LIME SULFUR10 gallons 20 gallons No insecticides recommended in this spray.
+2. LIME SULFUR5 gallons 10 gallons CAUTION: If unable to apply the first-mention tive spray for Anthracnose, a LIME-SULFUR gallons per 100 when a few leaves have unfolded spray at 5 will give effective control.
+There is a greater risk SULFUR burn, however, by spraying at this later